-It was easily my most heavily anticipated round of golf on the trip – not to mention the most expensive.
+It was easily my most heavily anticipated round of golf, on my very first big golf trip – not to mention the most expensive of my life.

 “What if it rains?
 Or if I make a fool of myself in front of my caddie?
 What if we can’t play due to bad weather?
 Or worse, what happens if we can play and the round is miserable?”

-When you’re paying $360 greens fees, plus caddie fee, plus gratuity, it’s hard not to feel like there’s a lot riding on the round – this doesn’t even factor in the sky high expectations for the course.
+When you’re paying $360 greens fees ($410 now in 2021), plus $65 caddie fee, plus $50 gratuity, it’s hard not to feel like there’s a lot riding on the round – this doesn’t even factor in the sky high expectations for the course.

 On my drive over it was foggy and raining – not off to a good start.

 I pulled up and soaked it all in on the quarter-mile drive up to the big stone clubhouse.

 Everything about it felt like I was pulling up to a course in Ireland…right down to the bad weather.